Coheed and Cambria

 Coheed and Cambria is an American progressive rock band from Nyack, New York, formed in 1995.
 It consists of Claudio Sanchez (vocals, guitars, keyboards), Travis Stever (guitars, vocals), Josh Eppard (drums, keyboards, backing vocals), and Zach Cooper (bass, backing vocals).
 The group's music incorporates aspects of progressive rock, pop, heavy metal, and post-hardcore.

-All of Coheed and Cambria's albums except for 2015's The Color Before the Sun are concept albums based on a science fiction storyline called The Amory Wars, a series written by Claudio Sanchez, which has been transcribed into a series of comic books as well as a full-length novel.
+All of Coheed and Cambria's albums except for 2015's The Color Before the Sun are concept albums based on a science fiction storyline called The Amory Wars, a series written by Sanchez, which has been transcribed into a series of comic books as well as a full-length novel.
 The band has released eleven studio albums, three live albums, and several special-edition releases.
 Six of their albums have reached the Billboard Top 10.
-The band's eleventh studio album, Vaxis – Act III: The Father of Make Believe, was released in 2025.
+The band's most recent studio album, Vaxis – Act III: The Father of Make Believe, was released in 2025.

 History

 Formation and Shabütie (1995–2001)

 In March 1995, after the split of Claudio Sanchez and Travis Stever's band called Toxic Parents, they formed a band with Nate Kelley called Beautiful Loser.
 The band featured Stever on vocals and guitar, Sanchez on guitar, Kelley on drums and Jon Carleo on bass.
 The group was short lived, breaking up by June 1995 after an argument over gas money.
 Stever left the band, and the resulting trio was named Shabütie, a word taken from African tribe chants that means "naked prey" in the film The Naked Prey.

 The band spent nearly a year experimenting with a multitude of different musical styles, including punk rock, indie rock, acoustic rock, funk, and heavy metal.
 When Carleo left the band in August 1996, Kelley recruited Michael Todd to take his place.
 Todd, who was primarily a guitarist, picked up the bass specifically for Shabütie.
 As Shabütie, the band wrote dozens of songs and released their first studio demo Plan to Take Over the World in 1999.
 The band also released The Penelope EP in 1999, shortly after which Stever rejoined the band.
+Shabütie also appeared on the sampler album Error 404: Not Found in July of 1999, which featured their songs Camouflage and Kinderwhore.

 Kelley left the band during a performance in late 1999.
 Josh Eppard (then the drummer of his brother Joey Eppard's band 3) replaced him.
 The band went on to release Delirium Trigger in 2000, still featuring Kelley on the drums, but listing Eppard in the liner notes.